Skip to content

 No Cell Reference

 When no cell reference is made, the formula uses =COLUMN().
-This will then output the column number of the cell where the formula is placed.
+This will output the column number of the cell where the formula is entered.

 For example, if the formula is placed in cell A1, then "1" will be displayed.